SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-setup-nlb-on-windows-server-2008-r2-aka-network-load-balancing/rule.md

 ---
+seoDescription: "Learn how to set up Network Load Balancing (NLB) on Windows Server 2016, ensuring high availability and load balancing for your web servers."
 type: rule
 archivedreason:
 title: Web Servers - Do you know how to Setup NLB on Windows Server 2016? (aka Network Load Balancing)